4219 views| 0 comments

 The word “pudding” can be used to describe a whole range of sweet and savory dishes, from soft and smooth chocolate pudding and frothy citrus mousse to eggy bread pudding and cake-like steamed Christmas pudding.
 They are generally divided into types based on how they are prepared: baked, boiled, steamed, or chilled.
 Find out more about the variety of puddings here.

 Berry muffins, banana bread, streusel-topped coffeecake, cinnamon-sugar doughnuts, and flaky buttermilk biscuits...what do these all have in common?
 They are quick breads, or baked goods that have a bread- or cake-like consistency and rely upon chemical leaveners such as baking soda and baking powder—rather than yeast—for their rise.

-Whether you need delicious baking recipes that are dairy-free, egg-free, or low in sugar or fat, we’ve got you covered.
-Find out all about special diet baking and baked goods here.
+Whether you need delicious baking recipes that are gluten-free, low-fat or reduced-fat, vegan or vegetarian, sugar free, and more, we’ve got you covered.
+Find out all about special diet baking and baked goods throughout the CraftyBaking.com website.